kritanjalijain/ML_from_Scratch/Day40_Projects/README.md

-## Day 40 Project - Image Compression using k-means algorithm, clustering, pca
+## Day 40 Project - K-means algorithm, clustering, PCA

 ### Project Description
 Implement the K-means clustering algorithm and apply it to compress an image.
 The K-means algorithm is used for image compression by reducing the number of colors that occur in an image to only those that are most common in that image.